By: Team W09-1 Since: Feb 2019 Licence: MIT

 4.5.2.
 Example

-Given below is an example usage scenario of how add-note
+Given below is an example usage scenario of how add-note mechanism behaves at

 each step.